What Does the N Stand for in Ani?

 Overlooking Compression

 Ani files don't compress like modern video formats.
-A 10-second animation can easily be several megabytes.
-People often think their download failed because the file seems too large, when it's actually normal for the format That alone is useful..
+Day to day, a 10-second animation can easily be several megabytes.
+People often think their download failed because the file seems too large, when it's actually normal for the format It's one of those things that adds up..

 Practical Tips for Working With Ani Files